 - Blue LightGrip mat or green StandardGrip mat

-- Scoring Stylus or Scoring Wheel
+- Scoring Stylus or Scoring Wheel (Maker only)

-- To pieces of light pink card stock
+- Two pieces of light pink cardstock

-- One smaller piece of pink card stock
+- One smaller piece of pink cardstock

 - Tacky glue

-- SVG Files (download using box below)
+- SVG Files (see below)

-Valentine’s Day Box Directions
+Valentine’s Day Box Instructions

 Set Up Your File in Design Space